 - Immune function and pathology dissected by high-throughput analysis of mice with targeted gene disruptions – an investigation by the Infection and Immunity Immunophenotyping (3i) consortium.

-We serve the scientific community with genetically altered strains of mice by supplying public repositories and researchers directly.
-Availability of these mouse strains is complemented by the standardised phenotypic characterisation performed by Mouse Pipelines, that is freely available to the scientific community.
-Accordingly, the research community continues to produce a growing scientific output using the resources distributed from the Mouse Pipelines at the Institute.
-To support this important part of our mission, we have an office to carry out cost-recovery.
+We served the scientific community with genetically altered strains of mice by supplying public repositories and researchers directly.
+Availability of these mouse strains was complemented by the standardised phenotypic characterisation performed by Mouse Pipelines, that was made freely available to the scientific community.
+Accordingly, the research community continues to produce a growing scientific output using the resources that were generated from the Mouse Pipelines at the Institute.
+To support this important part of our mission, we had an office to carry out cost-recovery.

-The team researches and develops mouse resource production methods.
-For example we are implementing the use of the CRISPR mouse mutagenesis technology directly in mouse embryos, which will lead to great savings and acceleration of projects in their early phase by removing the need to use embryonic stem cells.
-We work flexibly so that we can rapidly shift our resources to advance all large-scale projects as needed while also supporting the needs of individual Faculty members.
+The team researched and developed mouse resource production methods.
+For example, we implemented the use of the CRISPR mouse mutagenesis technology directly in mouse embryos, which led to great savings and acceleration of projects in their early phase by removing the need to use embryonic stem cells.
+We worked flexibly so that we could rapidly shift our resources to advance all large-scale projects as needed while also supporting the needs of individual Faculty members.

 Mouse Genome Engineering

-Model Pipelines produce and characterise knock-out mice for large-scale research projects, including the Sanger Mouse Genetics Project, KOMP2, EUCOMMTools, and ...
+Model Pipelines produced and characterised knock-out mice for large-scale research projects, including the Sanger Mouse Genetics Project, KOMP2, EUCOMMTools, and the ...

 Mouse Molecular Technologies

-The team provides high-throughput genotyping and characterisation of mutant mouse strains created either by targeted embryonic stem cells or CRISPR/ ...
+The team provided high-throughput genotyping and characterisation of mutant mouse strains created either by targeted embryonic stem cells or CRISPR/Cas9 ...